-Prescott's Vision
+Prescott's Road Map

-Prescott is a city that values the quality of life for all its inhabitants.
+The City of Prescott (City) is a city that values the quality of life for all its inhabitants.
 Prescott is home to people of varying backgrounds, cultures, and perspectives.
 This cultural diversity keeps the city vibrant and is an asset we should all embrace.
-The City of Prescott (City) hopes that all people within its limits feels welcome.
+The City hopes that all people within its limits feels welcome.
 As such, the city does not condone discrimination or harassment of individuals based on the identifying characteristics such as race, sex, ethnicity, sexual orientation, gender expression or identity, religious practice, spiritual practice, age, or mental/physical ability.